adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/ad-extensions-in-java.md

 manager: "ehansen"
 ---
 # Ad Extensions in Java
-The following example shows how to add extensions to an account’s ad extension library, get extensions from the library, associate the extensions with a campaign, get the extensions that are associated with a campaign, and determine why an extension failed editorial review.
+The following example shows how to add extensions to an account?s ad extension library, get extensions from the library, associate the extensions with a campaign, get the extensions that are associated with a campaign, and determine why an extension failed editorial review.

 [!INCLUDE[java_header](../concepts/includes/java-header.md)]